 Medical credentialing specialist positions generally require an associate's degree in health care or business administration or two years of experience in a medical office.
 Other requirements generally include interpersonal and organizational skills, as well as knowledge of administrative tools like word processing and spreadsheet applications.

 Earning the Certified Provider Credentialing Specialist (CPCS) designation may increase job opportunities for medical credentialing specialists.
 The National Association Medical Staff Services (NAMSS) offers a CPCS certification program for medical service professionals in good standing with at least 12 consecutive months of experience in the field.
-According to NAMSS, over 27% of crediting specialists earned an increase in wages after earning their certification.
+According to the BLS, most employers in the health information industry prefer to hire applicants with certification.

 Salary Information and Job Outlook

-According to the BLS, the median annual salary earned by medical records and health information technicians, including medical credentialing specialists, was $35,900 in 2014.
-Those working in medical and surgical hospitals were reported by the BLS to have earned an average annual salary of $41,350 that same year, and individuals working in the pharmaceutical industry averaged $50,170 a year.
-The BLS predicts that employment of medical records and health information technicians will grow by 22% between 2012 and 2022.
+According to the BLS, the median annual salary earned by medical records and health information technicians, including medical credentialing specialists, was $37,110 in 2015.
+Those working in medical and surgical hospitals were reported by the BLS to have earned an average annual salary of $43,080 that same year, and individuals working for the federal government averaged $47,520 a year.
+The BLS predicts that employment of medical records and health information technicians will grow by 15% between 2014 and 2024.
 According to the BLS, this growth is a result of more complex medical technologies and approaches, as well as an increased concern of legal liability among healthcare facilities and practitioners.